SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Simulation Results

 where $\eta$ is the variance of the measurement noise in Eq.~\ref{eq:measurements_1}.
 In Figure~\ref{fig:all_plots}, we observe that our INR-based approach achieves superior scores for all metrics.
 The DIP network~\cite{ulyanov2018deep} performs second best overall, which is consistent with its strong performance on other inverse imaging problems in the computer vision literature.
 The next best performers are the the gradient descent methods~\cite{chan1998total,chan2005recent} and BREMEN~\cite{Heering}.
 For the gradient descent methods, we observe that either the total variation or the gradient regularization always slightly outperforms unregularized gradient descent, showing that regularization helps the method output more interpretable structure and edges in the scattering field.
 BREMEN performs similarly to unregularized gradient descent, which is also expected given that it uses a gradient descent-based optimization to deconvolve the scene.

 In Figure~\ref{fig:noise_figs}, we visualize selected deconvolution results from the experiment summarized in Figure~\ref{fig:all_plots}.
 First, we observe that all methods provide some level of qualitative improvement over DAS reconstruction.
 We observe that the INR qualitatively reconstructs sharper sand ripples that better match the ground truth image of point scatterers.
 This performance gap aligns with our quantitative metrics summarized in Figure~\ref{fig:all_plots}.
-Additionally, the INR predictions do not contain many of the circular ringing artifacts that our common to deconvolved images and visible in the baseline predictions.
+Additionally, the INR predictions do not contain many of the circular ringing artifacts that our common to deconvolved images and visible in the competing method's predictions.
 Again aligning with quantitative metrics, the DIP network performs closely with the INR, to the point where it is sometimes difficult to qualitatively name a superior method.
 We observe that the regularized gradient descent methods fail to achieve the level of quality achieved by INR and DIP, which also aligns with the quantitative results~\footnote{We choose not to include the unregularized gradient descent result for brevity's sake and because it is quantitatively and qualitatively subpar to its regularized counterparts.}.
-The BREMEN and Wiener deconvolution baselines contain the most deconvolution artifacts, which is expected since they do not leverage an inductive bias like the networks or smoothness regularizers.
+The BREMEN and Wiener methods contain the most deconvolution artifacts, which is expected since they do not leverage any form of inductive bias like the networks or smoothness regularizers.
+In other words, these methods do not make any prior assumptions about the scene, such as the scene being comprised of smoothly varying scatterer amplitudes.